 This method is best when you’re giving a live presentation and you want a true embedded video that you can play right from your deck.
 The downside is that you’ll end up with a big file that won’t be as easy to post and share with your social networks.

-1. Create your slides using Haiku Deck for iPad and leave a placeholder slide for your video.
+1. Create your slides and leave a placeholder slide for your video.
 You can import a still from your video as described below in the Notes Method, or you might try a solid-color background or an interesting abstract pattern, like this one:

-2. Tap Share, then Export to generate a .pptx file.
+2. Publish your deck with the SHARE button, then export a PowerPoint file from the Share menu.
 Once you export, you won’t be able to edit any of the text or images you added in Haiku Deck, so make sure your deck is exactly how you want it.
 Read more about exporting to PowerPoint and Keynote here.

 3. Open the .pptx file in PowerPoint or Keynote, then insert your video.